35th Fighter Wing: Desert Shield/Desert Storm

 In August 1990, the 35th Tactical Fighter Wing mobilized in support of Operation Desert Shield.
 On 16 August 1990, 24 F-4Gs of the 561st Tactical Fighter Squadron left George Air Force Base en route to Shaikh Isa Air Base, Bahrain.
 Once in the Middle East, its deployed people established operational, maintenance and living facilities for the 35th Tactical Fighter Wing (Provisional).
 These facilities eventually housed more than 60 active duty and Air National Guard F-4s and more than 2,600 military members.

 During Operation Desert Storm, the 561st Tactical Fighter Squadron flew 1,182 combat sorties for a total of 4,393.5 hours.
 The 35th Tactical Fighter Wing (Provisional) was credited with flying 3,072 combat missions for 10,318.5 hours.
 U.S. Central Command relied heavily on the wing's Wild Weasels to suppress enemy air defense systems.
-The F-4G aircrews were credited with firing 905 missiles at Iraqi targets, while the RF-4C aircrews shot more than 300,000 feet of vital reconnaissance film.
+The F-4G aircrews were credited with firing 905 missiles at Iraqi targets, while the RF-4C aircrews shot more than 300,000 feet of reconnaissance film.
 During operations Desert Shield and Desert Storm, the 35th Tactical Fighter Wing (Provisional) suffered no casualties.
 The wing's people began returning to George Air Force Base 23 March 1991, with its aircraft and pilots following three days later.

 The 35th became the host unit for George Air Force Base when the 831st Air Division there inactivated 31 March 1991.
 As a result, the wing gained several support agencies, including the 35th Combat Support Group and associated squadrons.
 In support of the Air Force's force reduction programs, the 21st Tactical Fighter Training Squadron inactivated 28 June 1991.

 In October 1991, as part of the Air Force's reorganization plan, the 35th Tactical Fighter Wing was redesignated the 35th Fighter Wing.
 A month later, the wing's tactical fighter squadrons were redesignated fighter squadrons.
 On 1 June 1992, the 35th was transferred to the new Air Combat Command.

 In 1988, George was scheduled in the first round of base closures passed by Congress under the Base Realignment and Closure program.
 In 1991, the 35th began downsizing in preparation for the closure of George Air Force Base.